powerhousepro69/videoinfox/readme.md

 #### Start Autoplay on a playlist from the beginning to the end of the list or Start Autoplay from anywhere in the list and play to the end of the list.
 Resume Autoplay will start with last the video that was playing on Start Autoplay quit.
 Resume Autoplay will also keep track of the last video that was playing on quit.

 <br />

+Help is located on the Home screen covering most of the features.
+Help also in Download List and View Playlist.

 ### Harnessing the power of: